-Best NYC Summer Programs – 2024
+Best NYC Summer Programs – 2026

-New York City is the reigning capital of countless industries: finance, media, healthcare, publishing…the list goes on.
+New York City is the reigning capital of countless industries: finance, media, healthcare, publishing – the list goes on and on.
 As such, academic and professional opportunities abound at some of the country’s most prestigious colleges and companies.
 Beyond that, all five boroughs offer incredible diversity, food, music, and art.
-Some of the best museums in the world can be found here–Met, MoMA, or Guggenheim, anyone?–in addition to numerous galleries, and the theater scene is thriving, to put it lightly.
+Some of the best museums in the world can be found here – Met, MoMA, or Guggenheim, anyone?
+In addition to numerous galleries, the theater scene is thriving, to put it lightly.
+Renowned for its architecture, New York’s beloved landmarks include the Woolworth Building, New York Public Library, and Brooklyn Bridge.
+It should go without saying that no matter what career path or major you’re interested in, NYC summer programs will prepare you for anything and everything.

-For a full look at our searchable database of the best 2024 summer programs click the button below.
-Here, you will be able to sort summer programs by discipline and location and can view important data points such as tuition costs, deadlines, course listings, and more!
+Want a full look at our searchable database of the best 2026 summer programs?
+Click below to sort summer programs by discipline and location, and view important data points such as tuition costs, deadlines, course listings, and more!

-Search 2024 Best Summer Programs
+2026 Best Summer Programs

 1) Barnard College Pre-College Programs

-• Application Deadline: April
+• Application Deadline: Rolling (application opens in December)

 Finally, Athena Summer Innovation Institute students design a start-up, nonprofit, or advocacy campaign that will impact social change.
-All students will be individually mentored, and the program culminates with Pitchfest, where students present their ideas.
+All students will be individually mentored, and the program culminates with “Pitchfest,” where students present their ideas.

 Applications are required for all programs.
 In addition to transcripts and recommendations, students must also write an essay and activities list.

-2) Columbia Summer Programs
+3) Columbia Summer Programs

 NYC not your jam?
 Columbia also offers Climate School in the Green Mountains, which is held in Vermont.
 Here, students explore topics like consumerism, climate projection and modeling, and decarbonization pathways through seminars, field trips, and projects.